Advanced-Post-List/advanced-post-list/advanced-post-list/readme.txt

 = 0.3.3 =
 * Fixed [final_end] missing a param.
 * Fixed Undefined index: post__not_in.
+* Added initial Localization to prep support for multiple languages.

 = 0.3.2 =
 * Changed Internal Shortcodes to a Class Object as a Shortcode API.